Permutrees: Introduction

 \begin{definition} An \defn{increasing tree} is a directed tree~$\tree$ with vertex set~$\ground$ endowed with a bijective vertex labeling~$q : \ground \to [n]$ such that~$v \to w$ in~$\tree$ implies~$q(v) < q(w)$. \end{definition}

 \begin{definition} A \defn{leveled permutree} is a directed tree~$\tree$ with vertex set~$\ground$ endowed with two bijective vertex labelings~${p,q : V \to [n]}$ which respectively define a permutree and an increasing tree.
-In other words, a leveled permutree is a permutree endowed with a linear extension of its transitive closure. \end{definition}
+In other words, a leveled permutree is a permutree endowed with a linear extension of its transitive closure (given by the inverse of the labeling~$q$). \end{definition}

 \fref{fig:leveledPermutree} provides examples of a permutree (left), an increasing tree (middle), and a leveled permutree (right).
-We use the following conventions in all figures of this paper: \begin{enumerate}[(i)] \item All edges are oriented bottom-up --- we can thus omit the edge orientation; \item For a permutree, the vertices appear from left to right in the order given by the labeling~$p$ --- we can thus omit the vertex labeling; \item For an increasing tree, the vertices appear from bottom to top in the order given by the labeling~$q$ --- we can thus omit the vertex labeling; \item In particular, for an increasing permutree with vertex labelings~$p,q : \ground \to [n]$ as in Definition~\ref{def:labeledPermutree}, each vertex~$v$ appears at position~$\big( p(v),q(v) \big)$ --- we can thus omit both labelings; \item In all our trees, we decorate the vertices with \noneCirc{}, \downCirc{}, \upCirc{}, or \upDownCirc{} depending on their number of parents and children, following the natural visual convention of Definition~\ref{def:permutree}; \item In a permutree, we often draw a vertical red wall below \downCirc{} and \upDownCirc{} vertices and above \upCirc{} and \upDownCirc{} vertices to mark the separation between the left and right descendant or ancestor subtrees of these vertices. \end{enumerate}
+We use the following conventions in all figures of this paper: \begin{enumerate}[(i)] \item All edges are oriented bottom-up --- we can thus omit the edge orientation; \item For a permutree, the vertices appear from left to right in the order given by the labeling~$p$ --- we can thus omit the vertex labeling; \item For an increasing tree, the vertices appear from bottom to top in the order given by the labeling~$q$ --- we can thus omit the vertex labeling; \item In particular, for a leveled permutree with vertex labelings~$p,q : \ground \to [n]$ as in Definition~\ref{def:labeledPermutree}, each vertex~$v$ appears at position~$\big( p(v),q(v) \big)$ --- we can thus omit both labelings; \item In all our trees, we decorate the vertices with \noneCirc{}, \downCirc{}, \upCirc{}, or \upDownCirc{} depending on their number of parents and children, following the natural visual convention of Definition~\ref{def:permutree}; \item In a permutree, we often draw a vertical red wall below \downCirc{} and \upDownCirc{} vertices and above \upCirc{} and \upDownCirc{} vertices to mark the separation between the left and right descendant or ancestor subtrees of these vertices. \end{enumerate}